CI/CD Pipeline using Jenkins and Gogs

 SSH

-Login to your jenkins server through ssh and generate a ssh key.
+>> Login to your Jenkins server through ssh and generate a ssh key.

 # ssh-keygen

-The ssh private and public key will be generated in /var/jenkins_home/.ssh/ Copy that public key from there.
+>> The ssh private and public keys will be generated in /var/jenkins_home/.ssh/ Copy that public key from there.

 # cat /var/jenkins_home/.ssh/id_rsa.pub

-Login to your Gogs and go to your Repository Settings > Deploy keys Add previously copied public key here
+>> Login to your Gogs and go to your Repository Settings > Deploy keys Add previously copied public key here

 using Jenkins and mg 5

-Add this private key in Jenkins credentials.
+>> Add this private key in Jenkins credentials.

-Login to your jenkins server and go to:
+>> Login to your Jenkins server and go to:

-Jenkins >> Credentials >> System >> Global credentials
+>> Jenkins > Credentials > System > Global credentials

-Then select “SSH username with private key” from the Drop down menu.
-Enter Gogs ssh username and paste previously created private key there.
+>> Then select “SSH username with private key” from the Drop down menu.

 Jenkins and Gogs img6